(I may earn a small commission from the products mentioned in this post.)

 The Drive Medical Walker has over 5000 positive reviews from customers!

-Between 1 and 2 weeks I began walking around the house with hiking poles (or walking poles).
-I could have used a cane, however, my walking poles were close enough.
+Between 1 and 2 weeks post surgery, I began walking around the house with hiking poles (or walking poles).
+I could have used a cane, however, I had hiking poles that I already owned.

-The walking poles were long and adjustable to match my desired height.
+The hiking poles were long and adjustable to match my desired height.
 They were also strong so I could rest my weight against them as I walked.

-Walking poles are good for after knee replacement and they’ll last you much longer than the recovery period.
+Hiking poles are good post knee replacement and they’ll last you much longer than the recovery period.
 I plan to use mine anytime I’m hiking or taking long walks.

 Check out my article about the Best Walking Poles After Knee Replacement.